PriNova/nebulaflow/future-enhancements.md

 ### CLI Approval Sidebar Auto-Expand – Dependency and Contract Polish

 ### RightSidebar Auto-Follow – Behavior, Tests, and UX Follow-ups

+### LLM Right Sidebar Assistant UX – Follow-ups

+- Goal: Capture medium/low-priority polish items for the new LLM assistant UX and related SDK/Electron changes.
+- What:
+-   - Treat future `vendor/amp-sdk/amp-sdk.tgz` updates as explicit SDK upgrades by tying them to a known upstream version/CHANGELOG entry and running the usual checks (e.g., `npm audit`, smoke tests) so binary bumps remain transparent and verifiable.
+-   - Guard `fullscreenNodeId` with a small effect that clears the fullscreen state when the referenced node is removed from `sortedNodes`, preventing a blank fullscreen panel when graphs are mutated while fullscreen is active.
+-   - Extract the LLM assistant `displayItems` → `segments` construction (including `pairedMap`, `pendingNonText`, and `flushNonTextAccordion`) into a pure helper or dedicated test target so temporal ordering, de-duplication, and grouping behavior can be unit tested and evolved safely.
+-   - Simplify `renderAssistantAccordionItem` by either removing or repurposing the now-unused `text` branch, and align any future text rendering there with the Markdown-based styling used for streamed assistant messages.
+-   - Add an explicit `aria-label` to the LLM fullscreen toggle button in the RightSidebar so the icon-only control is fully accessible and consistent with other Playbox toggle buttons.
+-   - Optionally add a brief comment or small tests documenting the `filterLastTextMatchingResult` behavior that de-duplicates the final assistant `text` item against `nodeResults`, including whitespace-only edge cases.
+- Why: Keeps the new LLM assistant UX maintainable and accessible, makes SDK upgrades auditable, and reduces regression risk around the more complex assistant segmentation logic without changing current behavior.

 - Goal: Make the auto-follow active-node behavior explicit, test-backed, and aligned with the broader tool/SDK surface without changing current semantics.
 - What: